-Taking risks does not prove courage or wisdom; it is usually evidence of haste and folly.
-Unnecessary risks tempt God, and He will judge such presumption.
+Taking risks does not prove courage or wisdom; it is usually evidence of folly or haste.
+Unnecessary risks tempt God, and He will punish such presumption.
 This proverb teaches that men should also judge those who take foolish risks.
-Because they show the character fault of foolish risk taking, security should be required in any transactions with them.
+Because they show the character fault of foolish risk-taking, security should be required in any transactions with them.

 Solomon often warned against suretiship (Pr 6:1-5; 11:15; 17:18; 22:26-27; 27:13).
-See the comments on 6:1.
-In fact, our proverb has a twin in 27:13.
+In fact, this proverb has an identical twin in Proverbs 27:13.
 A great part of wisdom is avoiding risks that could cost you financially or in other ways.
 Wise men strive to preserve capital, not foolishly risk it to loss by naïve and ignorant optimism.
 Prudent men avoid danger and risk; simple men pass on foolishly and get punished (Pr 22:3; 27:12).